codemonstur/httpserver/README.md

 # HTTP server

-An HTTP server built on top of common-server.
+A standalone embedded HTTP server.

 Features it has:
 - Support for HTTP/0.9